Informatica-EIC/REST-API-Samples/python/README.md

     * .edcvenv/Scripts/activate.ps1 (for windows powershell)
       Note:  you may need to execute `Set-ExecutionPolicy unrestricted` for powershell (run powershell as administrator to do this)
     * .edcvenv/Scripts/activate.bat (windows cmd)
-  * after activating - pip install -r requirements.txt (will install any packages referecned in requierments .txt file - including requests)
+  * after activating (or using your base python3.6+), execute `pip install -r requirements.txt` (will install any packages referecned in requirements .txt file - including requests, openpyxl and python-dotenv)
-* you may need to install python pakages like requests if you get a message like `ImportError: No module named requests`
-  * ```
-    sudo pip install requests
-    ```
-* TODO: create a setup document for pyenv and venv

 REST API Authentication